neilluna/Bash-Environment/README.md

-# Bash environment
+# bash-environment

-Bash environment for Linux and Cygwin.
+A bash environment and scriplet framework for Linux and Cygwin